nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

     Remote Control using Trio 0.5.x and newer (`dev` branch) is different from the version supplied by Trio 0.2.x and older.

-    ??? tip "Remote Control Changes if Updating from Trio 0.2.x" Trio can use Nightscout Careportal to start and cancel Temp Targets.
+    ??? tip "Remote Control Changes if Updating from Trio 0.2.x" Trio can use Nightscout Careportal to enter `Carb Correction`, and start and cancel `Temporary Target`.

         * This was available in Trio 0.2.x and continues to be available in Trio 0.5.x (and newer).